DSIA

 Information Architecture (Business Function)

-Information architecture is an organizational function responsible for simplifying how people navigate and use content that’s connected throughout an organization.
+Information architecture is an organizational function responsible for simplifying how people navigate and use connected content throughout an organization.

 Information Architecture (Web Practice)